 Monroe Local Schools gifted students should be encouraged to capitalize on this aptitude and will be provided opportunities for accelerated and enriched experiences that cultivate sustained higher achievement through the implementation of a rigorous, relevant and differentiated curriculum.

 Monroe Local Schools provides services through a Written Acceleration Plan (WAP) and/or a Written Education Plan (WEP).
 A WAP is written for students who are accelerated by grade level or content area.
-A WEP is written for students served through an pull-out enrichment program.
-Please click the link below to view more information.
+A WEP is written for students with gifted services in their general education setting.

 Monroe Local Schools has an established Early Entrance program which complies with Ohio Revised Code (3321.01).
 This program evaluates children who will turn 5 by January 1st of the school year for which early entrance is sought, and whose parents believe they should be considered for admission into kindergarten.
 Please click the links below for more information.